checklist/checklist-support/docs/index.md

 Have you heard the phrase: "don't re-invent the checklist"?
 In most cases, someone else has already thought of the checklist you are about to start.
 So give yourself a headstart: use our database of thousands of checklist templates to kickstart your next checklist.
 And if there is a checklist you think you will be using repeatedly, you can make it into a template yourself.
 You can then share it with your team or with the whole Checklist community by publishing it.

-Everyone who joins Checklist gets their own organization and team.
-If you work alone or with family or friends, you can stick to your team.
-But if you want to take Checklist further and use it within your company, you can easily do so by inviting your colleagues, customers and suppliers.
-You can have multiple teams setup.
-Get everyone on the same checklist!

 Increase your productivty and boost your checklists with Automation.
 Automate repetitive tasks: e.g. trigger daily checklists, assign tasks automatically or send an email when a checklist completes.
 You can also integrate with thousands of 3rd party applications (to/ from Checklist).

 ## How to Read